How to become a personal assistant

 College

-You could take a college qualification to help you get a job as a junior personal assistant.
-Courses include:
+You could study for a college qualification, which may help you to get a job as a junior executive assistant or personal assistant.

 - T Level in Management and Administration